 (S-90) Approval for use of contractor personnel as evaluators is addressed in FAR Subpart 37.2 and 5237.204.
 Such contractor personnel shall not rank or recommend one proposal over another, assign any ratings or numerical scores, or otherwise act in a decision-making capacity.
 Whenever advisory contractor personnel are to be used, a written release shall be obtained from each offeror.

-(c)(4)(A) Submit the request for DPC approval to use the exceptional circumstances waiver pursuant to DPC Class Deviation 2019-O0008, Section 890 Pilot Program to Accelerate Contracts and Pricing Processes, via DASN(P) by email at RDAJ&As.firstname.lastname@example.org with the subject “[Activity Name] NMCARS 5215.403-1(c)(4)(A) – Section 890 Pilot Program to Accelerate Contracting and Pricing Processes.”
+(a)(S-90)(1) When requesting DPC approval for participation in the Section 890 Pilot Program to Accelerate Contracts and Pricing Processes pursuant to DPC Class Deviation 2020-O0020, provide notification to DASN(P) by emailing a copy of the application, upon submittal to DPC, to RDAJ&As.firstname.lastname@example.org with the subject “[Activity Name] NMCARS 5215.402(a)(S-90)(1) – Section 890 Pilot Program to Accelerate Contracting and Pricing Processes.”

 (6) Submit a courtesy copy of the quarterly report to DASN(P) by email RDAJ&As.firstname.lastname@example.org with the subject “[Activity Name] DFARS 215.403-3 HCA Determination to Award to Offeror Failing to Comply with Requests for Data Other Than Certified Cost or Pricing Data.”
 Negative reports are required.